ttoffey/Project_One/README.md

 3. How does living near the airport affect the nearby geological climate and terrain?

 4. How cities closer to airports comparable in economics status to those without any airports?

+5. Are you smarter for living near an airport?

 ## Supplementary Data Sources